dantudose/LTR308/README.md

 LTR308 Arduino Library
 ========================================
-This is a Arduino Library for the Lite-On LTR308 Luminiosity sensor.
+This is a Arduino Library for the Lite-On LTR308 Luminosity sensor.
 This illumination sensor has a flat response across most of the visible spectrum and has an adjustable integration time.
 It communicates via I2C and runs at 3.3V.